Yelinz/switchingsoftware/CONTRIBUTING.md

 Afterwards, every maintainer is invited to review your proposal.
 As this project is maintained during spare time, this might take a while.
 Please be patient.

 If everything's fine, it gets merged into the "develop" branch.
 The changes can be previewed at https://develop.switching.software then.
-Once a few changes have been collected, they get merged into "primary" by an admin and thereby auto-deployed to the main website.
+Once a few changes have been collected, they get merged into the "main" branch by an admin and thereby auto-deployed to the website.

 [fediverse]: https://switching.software/articles/federated-sites/
 [fork]: https://codeberg.org/repo/fork/1574